Notre-Solutions/Inship-Website/src/content/products/APC.md

 ---
 templateKey: product
+backgroundimage: APC.jpg
 title: Account Payable Combined
 alias: APC
 url: 'https://youtu.be/RXKh4eDqsgs'
 featuredimage: /img/apc-logo.jpeg
 featuredpost: true
-backgroundimage: APC.jpg
 style: color-1
 id: 1
 description: >-
-  APC is a bolt on AP solution, that retrieves invoices from emails or DND, automatically reads them and then pushes the invoice plus extracted data in an editable draft form to your system.
-This normally requires little or no UX or UI changes.
+  APC is a bolt on AP solution, that retrieves invoices from e-mails or DND, automatically reads them and pushes the invoice with it's extracted data in an editable draft form to your system.
+This normally requires little to no UX or UI changes.
 productpage:
   features:
+    - title: Hidden Process
+      description: ' There are no new screens for the user to navigate; so little or no additional training is required.'
-    - title: Easy to use
+    - title: Ease of Use
       description: >-
-        Users simply email in invoices or have the suppliers send the invoices in by email.
-There is a dnd option and a portal can be added.
-    - title: Simple Clear Display
-      description: >-
-        T2P is designed to allow a user to complete all operations on one page.
-        The page is split into 3 section.
-Invoices to approve, the current invoice and data extracted from the current invoice.
-    - title: Search and Storage
-      description: >-
-        T2P provides a fast and simple search process allowing users to find invoices fast.
-Storage period is based on agreement.
+        The only requirement of the user is to e-mail or DnD documents and convert them from draft to live.
     - title: Localisation
       description: >-
-        T2P as part of our setup we localise data extraction to meet each markets needs.
-    - title: Customised Screen Design
-      description: >-
-        We will customise the screen design to match with your system.
-The layout will also be adjusted to meet local needs.
+        APC can be localised to deal with different languages, tax regimes and data capture requirements.
   timeline:
-    - title: Supplier/User Forwards Document
+    - title: Receiving Documents
       description: >-
-        Invoice and other documents such as Credit Notes or Statements can be emailed or DnD into APC.
+        Invoices and credit notes are e-mailed by the user or it's suppliers to a dedicated e-mail address, alternatively any user can DnD documents into APC.
-    - title: Document Processing
+    - title: Processing Documents
       description: >-
-        Once a new document is received, APC identifies the document, automatically captures the required information, sets it's coding rules and sends for Approval.
+        After receiving a new document, APC identifies the document, automatically capturing the required information and setting it's coding rules.
-    - title: Single and Bulk Approval
+    - title: Uploading Documents
       description: >-
-        Users view their invoices and can approve and/or edit them in bulk or one by one.
-    - title: Upload to your system
-      description: >-
-        After approval based in the technology invoice data can be transferred right away or a bulk upload may be completed.
+        Using agreed methods, the invoice image and the relevant extracted data is forwarded to your system.
   customerReports:
     - percentage: 70
       description: >-